 An awfully quiet Boris Johnson

-At the time, Boris Johnson had just become the Foreign Secretary and unsurprisingly, the British embassy in Algiers never questioned the official reports nor did it complain about the death of a dual British citizen, or the inability of its consular officers to visit the prisoner.
-This is most likely justified by the British oil and gas interests in the country.
+At the time, Boris Johnson had just become the Foreign Secretary, he never questioned the official reports nor did he officially complain about the death of a dual British citizen, or the inability of his consular officers to visit the prisoner.

 By uncovering the truth of Britain’s role in this disgraceful manslaughter, the family of the defunct can finally make peace with the death of their son.